Jason Cabinda: Detroit Lions

 On September 2, 2019, Cabinda was signed to the Detroit Lions practice squad.
 He was promoted to the active roster on December 3, 2019.

 Cabinda was given an exclusive-rights free agent tender by the Lions on March 4, 2021.
 He signed the one-year contract on April 6.

 On February 17, 2022, Cabinda signed a two-year contract extension with the Lions through the 2023 season.
 He was placed on the reserve/physically unable to perform list to start the season on August 23, 2022.
 He was activated on November 12.

 On October 7, 2023, Cabinda was placed on injured reserve.
 He was activated from injured reserve and waived on December 29, 2023.
 He was re-signed to the practice squad on January 2, 2024.
 Jason Cabinda was resigned to the active roster for week 17.
 He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

 Personal life

 Cabinda has one child.
 Cabinda's mother hails from Cameroon.

+Broadcasting Career

+Following his retirement from professional football, Cabinda transitioned into sports media.
+In July 2026, The CW announced that Cabinda would join its college football broadcast team as the lead booth analyst for Atlantic Coast Conference (ACC) games, working alongside play-by-play announcer Thom Brennaman and sideline analyst Wes Bryant.

+Prior to joining The CW, Cabinda worked as an analyst across multiple platforms, including NFL Network, where he appeared on Good Morning Football, and CBS Sports HQ.
+He also served as an analyst for Penn State football pregame broadcasts.